 - Meaningful Titles: In Greek Mythology, Persephone was a virginal goddess and daughter of Demeter (Goddess of the Harvest) who was kidnapped by Hades (Lord of the Underworld, brother of Zeus and ruler of the dead) and becomes Queen of the Underworld.
 Here, Astrid was offered as a virgin sacrifice to the perceived lord of dragons the Dragon Master (who turned out to be Stoick's thought-to-be-dead son Hiccup) and ended up becoming his lover and partner in crime.

 - Mum Looks Like a Sister: Inverted.
 Astrid is very close to her younger sister Brenna.
-Because of their mothers age and Astrid trying to make up for what (she thinks) happened to Hiccup, Astrid helped look after Brenna as a baby.
-Brenna began to look up to her, her first word being sissy.
-Because of this, Berks gossip mongers went so far as to believe that Astrid was actually her mother (with this theory also assuming that Hiccup is Brenna's father to 'justify' Astrid's grief and account for how nobody else claimed the title), her parents trying to cover up for her by claiming to be Brenna's parents.
+Because of their mother’s age and Astrid trying to make up for what (she thinks) happened to Hiccup, Astrid helped look after Brenna as a baby.
+Brenna began to look up to her, her first word being “sissy.”
+Because of this, Berk’s gossip mongers went so far as to believe that Astrid was actually Brenna's mother (with this theory also assuming that Hiccup is the father to 'justify' Astrid's grief and account for how nobody else claimed the title) and her parents faked a pregnancy to hide the scandal.

-- Only Sane Man: Gobber is the only one in Berk who opposes to sacrificing Astrid and tries to convince Stoick to actually listen to Hiccup's warnings about the Red Death.
+- Only Sane Man: Gobber is the only one in Berk who opposes sacrificing Astrid and tries to convince Stoick to actually listen to Hiccup's warnings about the Red Death.
 When Stoick contemplates trying to recreate the device that Hiccup used to shoot down Toothless, Gobber points out the Improbable Aiming Skills necessary for Hiccup to pull off such a shot in the first place, particularly when Stoick wants to take down dragon and rider without killing them.

 - Outlaw Couple: After much convincing, Astrid ends up joining Hiccup's raid-based work.
 She ends up becoming a wanted woman in the process just like him.